12 Ways to Save at Christmas + Free Christmas Budget Planner

 Consider starting a new tradition that centres around spending quality time together rather than exchanging gifts.

 Our kids always ask to spend quality time together as a family.
-Sure, they like getting gifts, but when we ask what they want for Christmas, they always ask to go to the park together, have a picnic on the beach, or play some board games.
+Sure, they like getting gifts, but when we ask what they want for Christmas, they always ask to go to the park together, have a picnic on the beach, go stand-up paddle boarding (now that they’re older) or play some board games.

 Investing in memories, not stuff, gives people the best Christmas of all.